 Can I propagate a ZZ Plant from a single leaf?

-Yes, you can propagate your ZZ Plant using just a leaf which makes it a great plant to propagate.
+Yes, you can propagate your ZZ Plant plant using just a leaf.
 Roots will start to grow out of the stem end of the leaf and you can grow it either in soil or water.
-You can find the step by step process to ZZ Plant propagation by leaf cuttings above.
+You can find the step by step process of how to propagate your ZZ Plant through leaf cuttings above.

 Do I need to fertilise my ZZ Plant cuttings?